 In order to keep it all running smoothly, it’s required that everyone who travels to the ISS has a working knowledge of English, but that’s only once you’re there.

+The Russian Soyuz spacecraft was the only mode of transportation into space from 2011, when NASA retired its program, until 2020.
+Astronauts need to speak Russian at an intermediate-high level for the purposes of getting there and back, because all the procedures and labels are written in Russian on the Soyuz.
 Though the commander of the Soyuz is always Russian, the astronaut sitting to their left has to duplicate the commander’s actions the whole way there, which means they have to be able to understand and respond to Mission Control Center giving commands in Russian for hours.
-It would simply be too time-consuming and inefficient for an interpreter to translate it all back to them.

 Of course, long periods of isolation coupled with a need for cooperation between various language populations is a recipe for all kinds of pidgins, which are a kind of makeshift language that serves as a linguistic bridge between two different languages.

+Beyond language adaptations, there’s a certain amount of cultural fluidity that occurs in space as well.
 Though astronauts are briefed on cultural differences before traveling into space, astronaut Janice Voss attested to the fact that there’s a lot of mutual effort being made to learn one another’s customs and adapt to one another.
 For instance, Americans might make an effort to bow to their Japanese crew members, and Japanese astronauts might make an effort to shake hands.
 Other astronauts might also learn to honor their Russian colleagues’ need for shared mealtimes and face-to-face bonding, even if it doesn’t feel as personally important to them.